 Throughout the duration of election hours for Student Congress Representatives, no advertisements or publications of any kind shall be allowed to exist on or near the immediate premises of the voting booth.
 Violation of the previous decree gives the Student Congress and its representatives the power to relocate publications and/or advertisements.

 ARTICLE VI.
 POWERS AND DUTIES OF THE CONGRESS

 Section I. The Congress shall have the power to exercise the right of the recommendation and/or petition to the faculty and administration, with the additional right to appeal to the Trustees, on all matters affecting the student body.
 In accordance with this provision, the Student Congress may draw up a written report to present to the Secretary of the Board of Trustees.

 Section II.
 The Congress shall have the power to enforce its own regulations.
-In addition to the implied means of enforcement stemming from the nature of the Congress, the Congress also reserves to itself the power to refer questions to the Student Life Committee.
+In addition to the implied means of enforcement stemming from the nature of the Congress, the Congress also reserves to itself the power to refer questions to the Faculty Development Student Life and Leadership Committee.

 Section III.
 The Congress shall have the authority to carry out, in addition to the powers herein stated or implied, any measure for advancing the aims as set forth in the Preamble.